tmpfs/prism/doc/appendix.md

 Also the experimental `textTransform` property is treated as an invariant so it can be declared in style rules and processed using the plugin system yet never appear in compiled or computed style sheets.

-Invariants use a processor to ensure computed styles do not contain these properties so they incur the same performance penalty (stylesheet flattening is required).
+Invariants use a processor to ensure computed styles do not contain these properties so they incur the same performance penalty.

 ### Performance

-TODO
+Performance may be impacted if you use any of the following features as they all require a flat representation of the computed styles:

+* [Processor](#processor) operate on flat computed styles.
+* [Invariants](#invariants) implies use of a processor.
+* [Flat Styles](#flat-styles) computes a component-specific flat stylesheet.